IntersectMBO/credential-manager/doc/read-the-docs-site/orchestrator-cli/resign-voting.rst

 .. code-block:: bash

    $ fetch-hot-nft-utxo
-   $ orchestrator-cli hot-nft resign-voting \
+   $ orchestrator-cli resign-voting \
      --utxo-file hot-nft.utxo \
      --voting-cert example-certificates/children/child-7/child-7-cert.pem \
      --out-dir resign-child-7
+   WARNING: delegation group has fewer than 3 members.
+This allows a single user to sign off on actions.
+The recommended minimum group size is 3.

 As before, let's see what assets were prepared: